 The categories of investments that may be acquired by the Enhanced U.S. Large Company Portfolio may include both fixed and floating rate securities.
 Floating rate securities bear interest at rates that vary with prevailing market rates.
-Interest rate adjustments are made periodically (e.g., every six months), usually based on a money market index such as the London Interbank Offered Rate (LIBOR), the Secured Overnight Financing Rate (SOFR) or the Treasury bill rate.
+Interest rate adjustments are made periodically (e.g., every six months), usually based on a money market index such as the Secured Overnight Financing Rate (SOFR) or the Treasury bill rate.

-The percentage of assets of the Enhanced U.S. Large Company Portfolio that will be invested in S&P 500® Index stocks, Index Derivatives, fixed income investments and in shares of other investment companies may vary from time to time, within the discretion of the Advisor and according to restraints imposed by the federal securities laws and regulations governing mutual funds.
-The Enhanced U.S. Large Company Portfolio will maintain a segregated account consisting of liquid assets (or, as permitted by applicable interpretations of the Securities and Exchange Commission (the "SEC"), enter into offsetting positions) to cover its open positions in Index Derivatives to avoid leveraging by the Portfolio.
+The percentage of assets of the Enhanced U.S. Large Company Portfolio that will be invested in S&P 500[®] Index stocks, Index Derivatives, fixed income investments and in shares of other investment companies may vary from time to time, within the discretion of the Advisor and according to restraints imposed by the federal securities laws and regulations governing mutual funds.